WeatherToday's Forecast

 On Saturday, there are going to be some scattered rain and mountain snow showers around, generally in the higher terrain and in central Montana.
 There are then going to be scattered rain and mountain snow showers around on Sunday as a stronger disturbance impacts the state.
 Some lower elevation locations may also see some snow on Sunday, although little to no accumulation is expected.
 It is also going to be partly to mostly cloudy this weekend.

-The temperatures will cool down this weekend as highs are going to be in the 50s and low 60s on Saturday and the 40s and low to mid 50s on Sunday.
-Gusty winds are expected on both of these days as sustained wind speeds are going to be between 10 and 30 mph, and wind gusts over 40 mph are possible.
+The temperatures will cool down this weekend as highs are going to be in the mid to upper 50s and low to mid 60s on Saturday and the mid to upper 40s and low 50s on Sunday.
+Gusty winds are also expected this weekend as sustained wind speeds are going to be between 10 and 30 mph, and wind gusts over 40 mph are possible.